mozillascience/study-group-orientation/README.md

-# Study Group Onboarding
+# Welcome to Mozilla Science Lab's Study Group Orientation
-Welcome!
-This is a gitbook for Mozilla Science Lab's Study Group Lead Orientation; it includes lessons and assignments to help you get start your own Mozilla Science Lab Study Group, which is an informal meet-up for scientists and researchers who want to know more about code and open research practice.
+Hello!
+Thanks for droppng by.
+This is a gitbook for Mozilla Science Lab's Study Group Lead Orientation; it includes lessons and assignments to help you tart your own  **Mozilla Science Lab Study Group... an informal meet-up for scientists and researchers who want to know more about code and open research practice.**

 ## How to Use this Training And What to Expect

 **This series is designed for completion online, as a solo training experience, done at your own pace.** There are five sections, some with videos and assignments or activities to read and work through.
-You'll probably need ~4 hours to complete this training.
+You'll probably need ~4 to 6 hours to complete this training.
+If you'd like to connect with others doing the training at the same time, to meet, network and compare notes, see the section on "How to Connect and Get Help" below!

 **Here's what's in the book:**
 * In the first section, you'll get a sense of what Study Groups are all about, and why you might want to  lead one.